-Module title Abbreviation

-Digital Humanities in Overview - 04-DH-A1-152-m01

-Modul e coord inator Module offered by

-Chair of Digital Humanitio Nodern Period es and German Lite- Chair of Digital Humanities and German Literature the Modern Period

-ECTS Meth od of grading Only after succ. cor npl. of module(s)

-5 (not) successfully completed

-Duration Module level Other prerequisites

-1 seme 1 semester undergraduate
+Module title Abbreviation Digital Humanities in Overview 04-DH-A1-152-m01 Module coordinator Module offered by holder of the Chair of Digital Humanities and German L rature of the Modern Period es and German Lite- Chair of Digital Humanities and German Literature of the Modern Period ECTS Meth od of grading Only after succ. compl. of module(s) 5 5 (not) successfully completed Duration Module level Other prerequis Other prerequisites 1 seme ster undergraduate